TurBoss/MXL-Launcher/README.md

 * Source code and assets/resources are in [dev\resources\app](dev\resources\app), [dev\resources\external](dev\resources\external), and [installer](installer).
 * [make.bat](make.bat) creates the Launcher files/setup/update.
-* [dev_test.bat](dev_test.bat) runs the dev test version of the Launcher, which is useful for quickly testing code without building every time.
+* [test.bat](test.bat) runs the dev test version of the Launcher, which is useful for quickly testing code without building every time.
+* [update.bat](update.bat) updates the Builder and Launcher modules, and the dev test version of the Launcher.
 * For additional building and details, see [BUILD](BUILD.md).

 ## Screenshots